-Get your application in on time: Applications for special consideration must be submitted within 3 working days of the assessment due date (exam or assignment)
+Get your application in on time: Applications for special consideration must be submitted within three working days after the assessment due date (exam or assignment).

 Keep a copy of documents: When you submit all of your documentation at Student HQ, you must be given a copy.
 Ask if it is not offered.

-Doctors Certificates: If you are not able to submit a Health Care Professional Certification and you are using a doctor's certificate it MUST include a classification of the impact that your condition had on you.
+Doctors certificates: If you are not able to submit a Health Care Professional Certification (pdf, 656kb) and you are using a doctor's certificate it MUST include a classification of the impact that your condition had on you.
 Details of the classifications can be found on the front of the Health Care Professional Certification form.
 They include, severe, moderate and minor.

-Don't Forget: FedUni's Counsellors can assist you with your Health Care Professional Certification form.
+Don't forget: Federation University's counsellors can assist you with your Health Care Professional Certification form.

-Caution: Be aware that the University reserves the right to call your health care practitioner if your medical certificate does not state how severely you have been impacted by your circumstances.
-If you do not want the University to call your medical practitioner and you would like a speedy response to your application, make sure you submit all the information the University requires.
+Caution: Be aware that we reserve the right to call your health care practitioner if your medical certificate does not state how severely you have been impacted by your circumstances.
+If you do not want us to call your medical practitioner and you would like a speedy response to your application, make sure you submit all the information we require.

-Appeals: If you think your faculty's decision is not fair, within 10 working days of the adverse outcome, you may appeal in writing to the University Appeals Committee.
-You will need to comple the form, explain your case and submit all documentation.
+How to appeal: If you think your school's decision is not fair, within ten working days of the adverse outcome, you may appeal in writing to the University Appeals Committee.
+You will need to complete the form, explain your case and submit all documentation.